 - Understand how intelligence and memory tests are used in the assessment process for exceptional students.

 - Understand how selected standardized achievement tests are used to assess exceptional students’ skills.

 - Interpret, from an instructional perspective, standardized data from psychoeducational reports and other formal and informal reports.

 - Understand the Multi-tiered System of Supports (MTSS) in K-12 public schools in North Carolina.

-- Summarize Prereferral-Placement process in North Carolina through examination and application of DEC process.
+- Summarize the Prereferral-Placement process in North Carolina through examination and application of the DEC process.